wp-plugins/silent-publish/readme.txt

 = Why would I want to silent publish a post? =

 Perhaps for a particular post you don't want any external notifications sent out.
 If checked when the post is published, that post will not trigger the pingbacks, trackbacks, and update service notifications that might typically occur.

 = Can I have the checkbox checked by default? =

 Yes.
 See the Filters section (under Other Notes) and look for the example using the 'c2c_silent_publish_default' filter.
-You'll have to put that code into your active theme's functions.php file.
+You'll have to put that code into your active theme's functions.php file or a mu-plugin file.

+= Does this plugin include unit tests? =

+Yes.

 == Filters ==